alexandsr/AuroraGrub/README.md

 # Aurora Grub Bootloader Themes
 Aurora is a set of modern, minimalist Grub bootloader themes in four color variants: Red, Purple, Blue and Green.

+## Images

 ## Installation